f5devcentral/f5-velos-training/docs/velos_networking.rst

 Network Isolation
 =================

 To illustrate the point of how isolated chassis partitions are, the diagram below shows two VELOS chassis with multiple chassis partitions in each.
-Since there is no sharing of in-band network resources, each chassis partition must have its own network connectivity to the in-band networks, and for HA interconnects between the two chassis.
+Since there is no sharing of in-band network resources, each chassis partition must have its own network connectivity to the in-band networks, and for optional dedicated HA interconnects between the two chassis.
 There is no way to share interfaces, VLANs, or LAGs between chassis partitions.

 .. image:: images/velos_networking/image8.png
   :align: center